-A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements; see Address Match Lists.
+- acl_name The name of an address_match_list as defined by the acl statement. - address_match_list A list of one or more ip_addr, ip_prefix, key_id, or acl_name elements; see Address Match Lists. - remoteserver_list A named list of one or more ip_addr with optional tls_id, key_id and/or ip_port.

-remoteserver_list

-A named list of one or more ip_addr with optional tls_id, key_id and/or ip_port.
-A remote-server list may include other remoteserver list.

-domain name

-A quoted string which is used as a DNS name; for example. my.test.domain.

-namelist

-A list of one or more domain_name elements.

-dotted_decimal

-One to four integers valued 0 through 255 separated by dots (.), such as 123.45.67 or 89.123.45.67.
+A remoteserver_list may include other remoteserver_list. - domain_name A quoted string which is used as a DNS name; for example. my.test.domain. - namelist A list of one or more domain_name elements. - dotted_decimal One to four integers valued 0 through 255 separated by dots (.), such as 123.45.67 or 89.
+123.45.67. - ip4_addr An IPv4 address with exactly four elements in dotted_decimal notation. - ip6_addr An IPv6 address, such as 2001:db8::1234.

-ip4 addr

-An IPv4 address with exactly four elements in dotted_decimal notation.

-ip6_addr

-An IPv6 address, such as 2001:db8::1234.
 IPv6-scoped addresses that have ambiguity on their scope zones must be disambiguated by an appropriate zone ID with the percent character (%) as a delimiter.
 It is strongly recommended to use string zone names rather than numeric identifiers, to be robust against system configuration changes.
 However, since there is no standard mapping for such names and identifier values, only interface names as link identifiers are supported, assuming one-to-one mapping between interfaces and links.
-For example, a link-local address fe80::1%ne0.
-Note that on most systems link-local addresses always have ambiguity and need to be disambiguated.

-ip_addr

-An ip4_addr or ip6_addr.

-ip_dscp

-A number between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.
+For example, a link-local address fe80::1 on the link attached to the interface ne0 can be specified as fe80::1%ne0.
+Note that on most systems link-local addresses always have ambiguity and need to be disambiguated. - ip_addr An ip4_addr or ip6_addr. - ip_dscp A number between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP. - ip_port An IP port number.

-ip_port

-An IP port number.
 The number is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
-In some cases, an asterisk () character can be used as a placeholder to select a random high-numbered port.

-ip_prefix

-An IP network specified as an ip_addr , followed by a slash (/) and then the number of bits in the netmask.
+In some cases, an asterisk () character can be used as a placeholder to select a random high-numbered port. - ip_prefix An IP network specified as an ip_addr, followed by a slash (/) and then the number of bits in the net-mask.
 Trailing zeros in an ip_addr may be omitted.
-For example, 127/8 is the network 127.0.0.0 with netmask 255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
+For example, 127/8 is the network 127.0.0.0 with netmask '255.0.0.0 and 1.2.3.0/28 is network 1.2.3.0 with netmask 255.255.255.240.
 When specifying a prefix involving a IPv6-scoped address, the scope may be omitted.
-In that case, the prefix matches packets from any scope.

-key_id

-A domain_name representing the name of a shared key, to be used for transaction security.

-key_list

-A list of one or more key_id, separated by semicolons and ending with a semicolon.
+In that case, the prefix matches packets from any scope. - key_id A domain_name representing the name of a shared key, to be used for transaction security. - key_list A list of one or more key_id, separated by semicolons and ending with a semicolon.

-tls id

-A string representing a TLS configuration object, including a key and certificate.

-number

-A non-negative 32-bit integer (i.e., a number between 0 and 4294967295, inclusive).
-Its acceptable value might be further limited by the context in which it is used.

-fixedpoint

-A non-negative real number that can be specified to the nearest one-hundredth.
-Up to five digits can be specified before a decimal point, and up to two digits after, so the maximum value is 99999.99.
-Acceptable values might be further limited by the contexts in which they are used.

-path name

-A quoted string which is used as a pathname, such as zones/master/my.test.domain.

-port_list

-A list of an ip_port or a port range.
-A port range is specified in the form of range followed by two ip_port''s, ''port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
-For example, range 1024 65535 represents ports from 1024 through 65535.
-In either case an asterisk () character is not allowed as a valid ip_port.

-size_spec